Nocksoft/Author-Box-by-Nocksoft/readme.txt

 * font size of the biography and the links can now be adjusted
 * option added to show a link to author's archive
 * set Arial as default font
+* border of Author Box can now be hidden

 = 1.0.1 =
 * font size of the headline can now be adjusted